MicrosoftDocs/VBA-Docs/Language/Reference/User-Interface-Help/type-declaration-character-does-not-match-declared-data-type.md

 # Type-declaration character does not match declared data type

-The [data type](../../Glossary/vbe-glossary.md#data-type) of a[variable](../../Glossary/vbe-glossary.md#variable) can't be changed by appending the[type-declaration character](../../Glossary/vbe-glossary.md#type-declaration-character) for another type.
+The [data type](../../Glossary/vbe-glossary.md#data-type) of a [variable](../../Glossary/vbe-glossary.md#variable) can't be changed by appending the [type-declaration character](../../Glossary/vbe-glossary.md#type-declaration-character) for another type.
 This error has the following cause and solution: